Exploring Gaze Pattern Differences Between Autistic and Neurotypical Children: Clustering, Visualisation, and Prediction: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Autism Spectrum Disorder (ASD) is a developmental disorder marked by challenges in social interaction, communication, and repetitive behaviors, and is increasingly prevalent worldwide~\cite{world2019autism,neik2014prevalence}.
+Autism Spectrum Disorder (ASD) is a developmental disorder marked by challenges in social interaction, communication, and repetitive behaviors, and is increasingly prevalent worldwide~\cite{world2019autism, neik2014prevalence}.
 Thus, diagnosis and intervention tools are highly demanded.
 Currently, diagnostic tools focus on eye-tracking as it can capture atypical gaze patterns, which are considered a key indicator of ASD~\cite{guillon2014visual}.
-To be specific, extensive gaze signal data are collected in eye-tracking experiments.
-These gaze points can reveal differences in how individuals with ASD focus on social cues compared to typically developing (TD) children~\cite{del2018investigation, bataineh2018visual, almourad2018analyzing}.
-Areas of Interest (AOIs) have been used to analyze differences in gaze patterns between ASD and TD individuals by calculating the time spent viewing specific regions in images or videos~\cite{nayar2022constellation, tsuchiya2021diagnosing}.
-Traditional methods demand heavy manual labeling for AOIs, limiting their efficiency.
-Additionally, it may not fully capture the complexity of gaze behaviors, especially when AOIs are ambiguous, thus lowering analysis performance.
+To be specific, extensive gaze signal data collected in eye-tracking experiments highlight how individuals with ASD focus differently on social cues compared to typically developing (TD) children.
+Areas of Interest (AOIs) are commonly used to analyze gaze pattern differences between ASD and TD individuals by measuring average gaze points and time on specific regions~\cite{nayar2022constellation, tsuchiya2021diagnosing}.
+However, most works rely on manual inefficient AOI definition~\cite{del2018investigation, bataineh2018visual, almourad2018analyzing}.

-Unsupervised clustering can be used to group gaze points based on spatial and temporal characteristics automatically, potentially revealing more nuanced patterns without the need for predefined AOI.
-However, only a few methods apply clustering to automatically analyze gaze patterns from gaze points.
-These methods cannot process complex stimuli, leading to insufficient exploration of complex patterns.
-For example, KMeans~\cite{hartigan1979algorithm} clustering techniques are employed to gaze points and then evaluated by silhouette coefficients (SC)~\cite{rousseeuw1987silhouettes}.
-These gaze points are generated from children's viewing of simplistic image stimuli composed of only two parts~\cite{chang2021computational}.
-Additionally, few studies have been conducted to explore whether clustering techniques can improve visualization to efficiently extract distinctive gaze.

-Moreover, the correlations between the features extracted from clustering algorithms and ASD have not been investigated.
-Thus, few works employ predictive models to predict ASD based on gaze signal data.
+Recently, some automated methods like clustering have emerged for defining AOIs.
+Chang et al. applied KMeans~\cite{hartigan1979algorithm} to cluster ASD and TD children’s gaze points in a video into two regions, which were used to define AOIs.
+The Silhouette Coefficient (SC), a classic internal cluster validity index~\cite{rousseeuw1987silhouettes}, was employed to evaluate the quality of the generated AOIs.
+Additionally, they extracted gaze features such as the average gaze points and time within each AOI for further analysis~\cite{chang2021computational}.
+However, beyond evaluating AOI generation, a significant gap remains in exploring whether internal cluster validity indices can represent gaze patterns to differentiate ASD and TD children.